developmentseed/document/README.md

 # Entry

-Rudimentary content system for Express + CouchDB +.
+Rudimentary content system for Express + CouchDB + HBS.

 - Define one or more types of entries.
 - Create, update, delete entries.